VA-Explorer/va_explorer/docs/training/user_guides.md

 Field Workers are similar to Data Viewers.
 However, they only see VAs for their own location and can partially repair VA Errors & Warnings for those VAs.
-For a full listing of these, see Common Actions (link) or see below for anexplanation of the "partial repair" workflow.
+For a full listing of these, see Common Actions (link) or see below for an explanation of the "partial repair" workflow.

 ### Partially Repairing VA Errors & Warnings